 - How do we know the substantial completion date?

 *Note: The deadlines for filing a mechanics lien in Louisiana will change for some claimants on January 1, 2020.
 More on the new deadlines here: New Louisiana Mechanics Lien Deadlines | Not Much Changes.

 B. Where to file your claim

 The statement of claim and privileges (LA mechanics liens) must be filed with the recorder of mortgages of the parish where the property is located.
 The recorder of mortgages includes the parish clerk of the court’s office and any ex-officio recorders.

 In order for your lien claim to be valid, it must be filed in the right parish and the right office.
 Each parish has its own bizarre requirements, and it’s best to contact your office ahead of time.
 Here are 4 Essential Questions to Ask the Recorder’s Office.

-To make this process a bit easier, we’ve put together a list of every parish clerk’s office along with links to their sites, so you can get the information you need:
+To make this process a bit easier, we’ve put together a list of every parish clerk’s office, so you can get the information you need:

 C. Practical tips for filing

 The lien may be delivered to the proper parish recorder via mail or FedEx, or personally “walked in” to be recorded (either by you or a courier).